Is Buying An Expensive Car Worth It?

 Depreciation

-If you buy an expensive vehicle, your car-related spending may increase to keep your ride looking nice.
+If you buy an expensive vehicle, your car-related expenses may increase to maintain your ride’s appearance.
 It’s also hard to live frugally.

 Some of the extra costs can include: